 Out of stock for ordering This brochure is designed to help men deal with child abuse issues that might arise during treatment for substance use disorders.
 It defines child abuse, lists symptoms of abuse, and describes how counselors can help with coping and healing.
 Publication ID SMA14-4134 Publication Date August 2014 Format Brochure Download Men, Recovery, & Childhood Abuse: Helping Yourself Heal PDF 513.3 KB Find Related Information Audience Men as Audience Population Group People with Alcohol Use or Abuse Problems as Population Group People with Substance Use or Abuse Problems as Population Group You May Also Be Interested In Helping Yourself Heal: A Recovering Woman's Guide to Coping With Childhood Abuse Issues This brochure is designed to help women deal with child abuse issues that might arise during treatment for substance use disorders.
 It defines child abuse, lists symptoms of abuse, and describes how counselors can help with coping and healing.
+Disaster Behavioral Health Preparedness and Response Resources Use this resource guide to help individuals and communities cope with disaster.
+Topics covered include emergency preparedness, training, disaster response, stress management, and suicide prevention.
 Coping With Grief After Community Violence This fact sheet discusses tips on how to cope with grief after an incident of community violence.
 It introduces common signs of grief and anger, and offers tips for helping children deal with grief.
 TIP 56: Addressing the Specific Behavioral Health Needs of Men This guide addresses specific treatment needs of adult men living with substance use disorders.
 It reviews gender-specific research and best practices, such as common patterns of substance use among men and specific treatment issues and strategies.
-Disaster Behavioral Health Preparedness and Response Resources Use this resource guide to help individuals and communities cope with disaster.
-Topics covered include emergency preparedness, training, disaster response, stress management, and suicide prevention.
-Substance Abuse Treatment and Domestic Violence This guide serves as a reference for substance use treatment practitioners.
-It offers "how to" information divided into sections.
-The guide is based entirely on "Substance Abuse Treatment and Domestic Violence," number 25 in the Treatment Improvement Protocol (TIP) Series.
-No Longer Alone (A Story About Alcohol, Drugs, Depression, and Trauma): Addressing the Specific Needs of Women This comic book features three women living with mental illness and substance use disorder conditions who have improved their quality of life after receiving treatment.
+Using Matrix with Women Clients: A Supplement to the Matrix Intensive Outpatient Treatment for People with Stimulant Use Disorders This guide enhances the counselor’s treatment manual in the Matrix series, addressing the specific needs of women who misuse stimulants.
+It contains materials to help counselors conduct intensive outpatient treatment sessions on relationships, trauma, body image, and family roles.
+Tips for Talking With and Helping Children and Youth Cope After a Disaster or Traumatic Event: A Guide for Parents, Caregivers, and Teachers This fact sheet helps parents and teachers recognize common reactions of children after experiencing a disaster or traumatic event.
+It highlights reactions by age group, offers tips for how to respond in a helpful way, and recommends when to seek support.